-Our free programme will run in locations on and around the Lizard from 5th Feb – 30th April.
+This is the information for the programme which ran in locations on and around the Lizard from 5th Feb – 30th April.
+To check out the programme for the Gathering on the 18th May click here.

 Afternoon Talk, Tuesday 2nd April, 14.00 – 15.00, The Museum of Cornish Life, Helston

 Artist Beth Emily Richards has been commissioned to work The Museum of Cornish Life to create a performance which will take place at The Gathering on 18th May.
-Beth will discuss her research and work towards this commission and will be joined by invited speakers who will share specialist knowledge of the local heritage and customs that have inspired her.
+Beth will discussed her research and work towards this commission and was be joined by Museum Director Annette McTavish and Folklorist Steve Patterson who shared specialist knowledge of the local heritage and customs that have inspired her.

 Visualising Wave Forms Workshop, Saturday 23rd March, 9.30 – 12.00, The Happidrome, Natural England Site, Goonhilly Downs

-Led by artist James Hankey, this hands-on workshop will explore making the invisible visible.
-It will take place in the Happidrome, a secret WW2 radar bunker on Goonhilly Downs and will open with an introduction from Robin Ridge of Goonhilly Heritage Society.
-Booking essential, click here to reserve your free place.
+Led by artist James Hankey, this hands-on workshop explored making the invisible visible.
+It took place in the Happidrome, a secret WW2 radar bunker on Goonhilly Downs and opened with an introduction from Robin Ridge of Goonhilly Heritage Society.

 In Conversation, Thursday 7th March, 19.00 – 20.30, Trelowarren Estate, Garras

-Ferrers Vyvyan of Trelowarren introduces the history of the Estate, Misha Curson will speak about The Eden Project’s contemporary art commissioning programme and Artist Sara Bowler will introduce the new work she is developing in response to the Trelowarren Estate.
+Ferrers Vyvyan of Trelowarren introduced the history of the Estate, Misha Curson will spoke about The Eden Project’s contemporary art commissioning programme and Artist Sara Bowler introduced the new work she is developing in response to the Trelowarren Estate.
 Followed by a discussion about the possibilities for exploring landscapes and history through contemporary art.

 Creative Writing Workshops, Saturday 16th February, The Museum of Cornish Life, Helston